jpgenari/gaming-buddies/README.md

 - __Functionalities__

-    - Website opens showing its header with both logo and menu nested inside it and landing page;
+    - Website opens showing its header with both logo and menu nested inside it and its landing section;
     - Hovering over menu items an underline shows up to indicate to the user button is clickable actionable;
-    - Clicking on "Home" button leads to landing page and hero image section centralized to the viewpoint;
+    - Clicking on "Home" button leads to landing section centralized to the viewpoint;
     - Clicking on "Who We Are" button leads to the who we are section centralized to the viewpoint;
     - Clicking on "Join Us!" button leads to the join us section centralized to the viewpoint;
       - Hovering over the text boxes should turn their boarders red to indicate action;